How to Buy a Violin for a Beginner – Student Violin Prices

 Some music stores do not set up their own instruments, but well-known brands generally are shipped in good adjustment.
 Many violin shops do their own “set ups,” and work to meet the desires and specifications of local teachers and professional players.

-For step up violins, you will find the instrument, bow and case priced individually.
+For step up violins for sale, you will find the instrument, bow and case priced individually.

 MAINTENANCE AND CARE